FITCHBURG ARTS COMMUNITY

 The Fitchburg Arts Community will be available to those who work in Creative Industries as defined by the Massachusetts Office of Housing and Economic Development, including artists, artisans, architects, designers (graphic, product interior, fashion, digital games), photographers, film and video makers, musicians, theater professionals, dancers, performers, and professionals working in advertising, marketing, and cultural non-profits.

 The City of Fitchburg has approved the sale of the buildings to NewVue Communities, and design work is underway with ICON Architecture, a Boston firm responsible for the Appleton Mills Studios in Lowell, and the Westinghouse Live/Work Lofts in Hyde Park.
-Financing is being finalized, and construction should begin in 2019.
-FAC should be ready for occupancy in 2021.
+Financing is being finalized, and construction should begin in the near future.

 The Fitchburg Art Museum is committed to working with FAC residents to create, nurture, and sustain a creative community in Fitchburg.
 This partnership will include professional development, cross-programing and marketing, public art, and other opportunities.